A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Background

-We analyzed the tasks that subjects performed in the primary studies and identified which activities from~\cite{fuller2007developing} they require. \autoref{tab:tasks-activities-mapping} presents the mapping of tasks (rows) to the learning activities (columns).
-Moreover, besides the activities in \autoref{tab:learning-activities}, we also considered Giving an Opinion (hereafter, ``Opinion''), which is not part of the taxonomy because it is not a learning activity.
-The table shows that there is a direct correspondence between some tasks and activities.
-For example, all the instances of the ``Find and fix bugs in the code'' task involve the Debug activity, and all the tasks that require subjects to provide an opinion are connected to the Giving an Opinion activity.
+\autoref{tab:tasks-activities-mapping} shows that there is a direct correspondence between some tasks and activities.
+For example, all the instances of the \textit{``Find and fix bugs in the code''} task involve the Debug activity, and all the tasks that require subjects to provide an opinion are connected to the Opinion activity.
 In addition, some tasks may be connected to various activities.
-For instance, ``Modify the code'' may require subjects to Implement, Trace, Inspect, or Adapt the code to be modified.
-This makes sense; to modify a program, one may have to understand its static elements and its behavior, as well as adapt code elements to be reused.
-Another example is ``Answer questions about code'', which often requires subjects to Trace and Inspect code.
-Furthermore, ``Explain what the code does'' is usually related to Present.
-Notwithstanding, in some studies~\citep{ONeal1994, Blinman2005} subjects were presented with multiple descriptions for the same code snippet and asked which one is the most appropriate.
+For instance, \textit{``Modify the code''} may require subjects to Implement, Trace, Inspect, or Adapt the code to be modified.
+This makes sense: to modify a program, one may have to understand its static elements and its behavior, as well as adapt code elements to be reused.
+Another example is \textit{``Answer questions about code''}, which often requires subjects to Trace and Inspect code.
+Furthermore, \textit{``Explain what the code does''} is usually related to Present.
+Notwithstanding, in some studies~\citep{ONeal1994, Blinman2005}, subjects were presented with multiple descriptions for the same code snippet and asked which one is the most appropriate.
 This requires the subject to Relate different programs and descriptions.
 Finally, there are some non-intuitive relationships between tasks and activities. \cite{Chaudhary1980} asked the subjects to reconstruct a program after spending some time looking at it.
-This is a ``Remember the code'' task where the subjects have to explain what the program does by writing a similar program.
+This is a \textit{``Remember the code''} task where the subjects have to explain what the program does by writing a similar program.
 It is a mix of Present and Implement.
-In another example, \cite{Lawrie2007} asked the subjects to describe what a code snippet does and rate their confidence in their answers.
-Rating one's confidence in an answer is about Opinion but it also must be associated with some other activity, since some answer must have been given in the first place.
-In this case, the activity is to Present the code snippet, besides giving an Opinion.
-A similar phenomenon can be observed in studies where subjects were asked to ``Rate the task difficulty'' they had performed, e.g.,~\citep{Jbara2017} and~\citep{Fakhoury2019b}.